Can an ATV Flip? Common Causes and How to Avoid It

 How Not to Flip an ATV From Uncontrolled Acceleration:

-• As an ATV owner, make sure not to lend your ATV to someone with no previous riding experience without proper guidance and training.
+• As an ATV owner, make sure not to lend your ATV to someone without previous riding experience without proper guidance and training.

 • Use the learning key offered with some ATV models limiting acceleration and top speed if available.